5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/tutorials/xr-player-metaquest3.md

 nav_order: 0
 ---

-TODO

-# Building and using XR Player on Android Smartphone
+# Building and using XR Player on Meta Quest 3

-This guide covers compiling the XR player sample Unity project for Android and configuring it with specific glTF content.
+This guide covers compiling the XR player sample Unity project for Meta Quest 3 and configuring it with specific glTF content.

-This section assumes [adb](https://developer.android.com/tools/adb) is installed on the machine, and an Android device with [developer options and USB debugging](https://developer.android.com/studio/debug/dev-options#enable) enabled is connected.
+This section assumes [adb](https://developer.android.com/tools/adb) is installed on the machine, and a Meta Quest 3 with [developer options and USB debugging](https://developer.android.com/studio/debug/dev-options#enable) enabled is connected.

 The project requires **Unity 3D 2022.3.34f1** with both Android and iOS support modules installed.
-Note that **Android API 26** and **NDK 27.2.12479018** are used.
+Note that **Android API 28** and **NDK 27.2.12479018** are used.

 While this guide assumes a Windows environment with a git-bash terminal (eg. to run shell scripts), the same instructions apply to other platoforms.